Ciao Alberto

-Ciao Alberto is a 2021 American animated short film written and directed by McKenna Harris, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
+Ciao Alberto is a 2021 American animated comedy short film written and directed by Kenna Harris, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
 Set after the events of the 2021 Pixar film Luca, the short was released on November 12, 2021, on Disney+.
 Like the film, it received generally positive reviews from critics, with praise for its animation, humor, and emotional weight, with positive messages being well-received.

 Plot

-After receiving a letter from Luca, who is away at school in Genoa with Giulia, Alberto writes back about his life in Portorosso and working at the town fishery with Giulia's father, Massimo.
+After receiving a letter from Luca, who is away at school in Genova with Giulia, Alberto writes back about his life in Portorosso and working at the town fishery with Giulia's father, Massimo.
 Alberto has been fully accepted by the townspeople and no longer hides his identity as a sea monster.
-However, despite his enthusiasm for his job, his relationship with Massimo is tense, as Massimo barely speaks to him except to warn him against using their fishing boat without supervision.
-Alberto is desperate for Massimo's approval, and he worries constantly about being "fired" for his mistakes.
+But despite his enthusiasm for his job, he has a tenuous relationship with Massimo, who barely speaks to him except to warn him against using their fishing boat without supervision.
+Alberto is desperate for Massimo's approval and fears being "fired" for his mistakes.

 Alberto makes repeated attempts to win Massimo's favor, all of which end poorly.
 After one such attempt results in the loss of the day's catch, Alberto sneaks out at night and takes the fishing boat to catch more fish.
 He is startled by Machiavelli the cat, who stowed away on the boat, and drops his lantern, accidentally setting the boat on fire.
 They manage to escape just as Massimo races down to view the damage.

 Despondent, Alberto packs his belongings and leaves.
 Massimo goes after him, and Alberto lambastes himself for his failures.
 As Massimo reaches out for him, Alberto accidentally calls him "Dad", surprising them both.
 Massimo reveals that he once made his own father angry enough to punch through a brick wall, but afterwards they made up by fixing it together.
-He and Alberto then share a hug.
+He and Alberto then share a hug, cementing their bond as surrogate father and son.

 The next day, Massimo and Alberto work side-by-side to fix the boat, sharing stories and communicating more openly.